Representative Social Choice: From Learning Theory to AI Alignment: Conclusion

 \paragraph{Implications for AI Alignment} Representative social choice can model the alignment of AI systems to diverse human preferences.
 Generalization analysis of social choice mechanisms naturally apply to alignment mechanisms, while impossibility results highlight trade-offs between fairness and utility in alignment.
 These insights can guide the development of robust alignment strategies that manage these trade-offs explicitly.

 \paragraph{Limitations and Future Directions} We focused on the generalization properties of representational mechanisms without studying other important properties, such as incentive compatibility and computational tractability.
 Future research could explore them and their interactions with generalization.
+Furthermore, our model does not account for noise or inconsistency in human preferences, a significant practical challenge.
+Other open directions include methods for learning the scoring function $s$ itself (Theorem \ref{theorem:gen_bound_scoring_appendix}) from data, or extending the model to handle out-of-distribution generalization to unseen outcomes or even unseen issues, which is vital for generative AI models.

 \paragraph{Broader Impact Statement} We aim to advance our understanding of democratic representation in collective decisions, with anticipated positive impacts.
 It helps develop more robust alignment strategies for AI systems, contributing to the equitable alignment of AI systems with diverse human preferences.